GlyphyAI/liteswarm/README.md

 ### Streaming with Result Collection

-The `stream()` method returns an `AsyncStream` that supports both event streaming and result collection:
+The `stream()` method returns an async generator that supports both event streaming and result collection:

 ```python
 import asyncio